-Debating Technological Issues Participants (three teams of two members per state) work together to prepare for a debate against a team from another chapter.
+Debating Technological Issues Participants (three teams of two individuals per state) work together to prepare for a debate against a team from another chapter.
 Teams are instructed on site to take either the pro or con side of a subtopic (which falls under a general topic) that is designated annually.

 Dragster Design Participants (two individuals per chapter, one entry per individual) design, produce working drawings for, and build a CO2-powered dragster.

-Engineering Design Participants (one team of three to five members per chapter, one entry per team) work to design and fabricate a device that will meet the specific needs of a person with a disability.
-Through use of a model/prototype, display, and design notebook, participants document and justify their identified problem and solution, as well as the solution’s impact on a member of their community and on society.
+Engineering Design Participants (one team of three to five individuals per chapter, one entry per team) work to design and fabricate a device that will meet the specific needs of a person with a disability.
+Through use of a model/prototype, display, and portfolio, participants document and justify their identified problem and solution, as well as the solution’s impact on a member of their community and on society.
 Semifinalists

-Extemporaneous Speech Participants (three individuals per state) give a three-to-five minute speech fifteen minutes after having drawn a card on which a technology or TSA topic for a speech is written.
+Extemporaneous Speech Participants (three individuals per state) give a three to five minute speech fifteen minutes after having drawn a card on which a technology or TSA topic for a speech is written.